Bosaso Airport: History

 In 2008, the Puntland government signed a multi-million US dollar deal with Dubai's Lootah Group, a regional industrial organization operating in the Middle East and Africa.
-According to the agreement, the first phase of the investment is worth Dhs 170m and would see a set of new companies established to build, manage and operate Bosaso's free trade zone and sea and airport facilities.
+According to the agreement, the first phase of the investment was worth Dhs 170m and would see a set of new companies established to build, manage and operate Bosaso's free trade zone and sea and airport facilities.
 The Bosaso Airport Company was also slated to develop the airport complex to meet international standards, including a new 3.4 km runway, main and auxiliary buildings, taxi and apron areas, and security perimeters.

 Following the 2008 Puntland presidential elections, airport renovations came to a standstill as greater focus was placed on activities in the regional capital of Garowe.

-In 2012, a Product-Sharing Agreement signed between the Puntland government and the Australian oil company Range Resources earmarked $5 million USD for the construction of an airport runway.
-Renovations subsequently resumed, with a bricklaying ceremony for the new runway held in November of the year at the Bosaso International Airport.
+In 2012, a Product-Sharing Agreement signed between the Puntland government and the Australian oil company Range Resources earmarked $5 million USD for the construction of a runway at the Bosaso International Airport.
+Renovations subsequently resumed, with a bricklaying ceremony for the new runway held in November of the year.
 The event was attended by various Puntland government officials and businesspeople, including Bosaso Mayor Hassan Abdallah Hassan, Bari region Governor Abdisamad Gallan, and Ministry of Aviation official Saida Hussein Ali.

-In late September 2013, a launching ceremony of the tender process for the Bosaso airport's renovations was held at the facility.
+In late September 2013, a launch ceremony for the tender process for Bosaso airport's renovations was held at the facility.
 The event was attended by Puntland government and aviation officials as well as representatives of around 20 international companies, with over 24 firms vying for the project.
-The tender is slated to be closed in mid-October.
-According to Puntland Deputy Minister of Civil Aviation Abdiqani Gelle, the winner of the tender process is then scheduled to mobilize its operation within a two-month period.
-The airport renovations are being overseen by the Puntland government, with the Italian authorities funding the project through UNOPS.
-It will include the extension of the Bosaso airport's gravel runway from 1,800 m to 2,650 m.
-The runway's width will also be widened from 30 m to 45 m, and feature 7.5 m gravel shoulders on both sides.
-According to Gelle, the Puntland government plans to carry out similar upgrades at the Garowe, Galkayo and Qardho airports.
+The tender was slated to be closed in mid-October.
+According to Puntland Deputy Minister of Civil Aviation Abdiqani Gelle, the winner of the tender process was then scheduled to mobilize its operation within a two-month period.
+The airport renovations were overseen by the Puntland government, with the Italian authorities funding the project through UNOPS.
+It was to include the extension of the Bosaso airport's gravel runway from 1,800 m to 2,650 m.
+The runway's width was also to be widened from 30 m to 45 m, and feature 7.5 m gravel shoulders on both sides.
+According to Gelle, the Puntland government planned to carry out similar upgrades at the Garowe, Galkayo and Qardho airports.